OpenScienceMOOC/site/_posts/2019-12-15-comm-update.md

 Dear Open Science MOOCers and interested individuals,

 The past month has been quite intense for us all, when the Steering Committee has put their heads together to keep the MOOC afloat and reorganize its governance.
-Module developments and translation work will soon continue and we welcome all your suggestions, input and ideas to any of the debeloping stages along the way.
+Module developments and translation work will soon continue and we welcome all your suggestions, input and ideas to any of the developing stages along the way.

 ## Code of Conduct